Low (David Bowie album): Development

-At the conclusion of the Isolar tour on 18 May 1976, Bowie and his wife Angela moved to Switzerland, although the two would rarely spend time there.
-David booked studio time later in the summer at the Château d'Hérouville in Hérouville, France, where he made plans to write and produce an album for his old friend, singer Iggy Pop.
-Although the two had been friends for many years, the last time they worked together officially was in 1973, when Bowie was hired to mix the Stooges' Raw Power (1973).
-After the Stooges' demise, Pop descended into drug addiction.
-By 1976, he was ready to get sober and accepted Bowie's invitation to accompany him on the Isolar tour and then move to Europe with him.
-The two relocated to the Château, where Bowie had recorded his 1973 covers album Pin Ups.
-Afterwards, Bowie travelled back to Switzerland, where he spent the next few weeks writing and planning his next album.
+At the conclusion of the Isolar tour in May 1976, Bowie and his wife Angie moved to Switzerland, although the two rarely spent time there.
+David booked studio time later in the summer at the Château d'Hérouville in Hérouville, France, where he made plans to write and produce an album for his old friend, the singer Iggy Pop.
+The two had been friends for many years, but had not worked together professionally since 1973.
+By 1976, Pop was also ready to rid himself of his own drug addiction and accepted Bowie's invitation to accompany him on tour, and moved to Europe with him.

-Bowie and Pop regrouped at the Château at the end of June 1976.
-Through August, they recorded what would become Pop's debut studio album The Idiot (1977).
-Bowie composed much of the music, and Pop wrote most of the lyrics, often in response to the tunes Bowie was creating.
-During the album's recording, Bowie developed a new process whereby the backing tracks were recorded first, followed by overdubs; the lyrics and vocals were written and recorded last.
-He heavily favoured this "three-phase" process, which he would use for the rest of his career.
+Bowie and Pop recorded what became Pop's debut solo studio album, The Idiot, from July to August 1976.
+Bowie composed most of the music, and Pop wrote most of the lyrics, often in response to the tunes Bowie was creating.
+During the album's recording, Bowie developed a new process whereby the backing tracks were recorded first, followed by overdubs, with the lyrics and vocals written and recorded last.
+He heavily favoured this "three-phase" process, which he used for the rest of his career.
 Because The Idiot was recorded before Low, it has been referred to as the unofficial beginning of Bowie's Berlin period, as its music features a sound reminiscent of that which Bowie would explore in the Berlin Trilogy.

-After completing The Idiot, Bowie and Pop travelled to Hansa Studios in West Berlin to mix the album.
-Because Tony Visconti was already in line to co-produce Bowie's next album, Bowie called on him to help mix the record to familiarise himself with his new way of working.
-Bowie became fascinated with Berlin, finding it a place for a great escape.
-In love with the city, Bowie and Pop decided to move there in a further attempt to erase their drug habits and escape the spotlight.
-Although Bowie was ready to move fully to Berlin, he had already booked another month of studio time at the Château after The Idiot, so recording began there.
-Although The Idiot was completed by August 1976, Bowie wanted to be sure he had his own album in stores before its release.
-Château owner and The Idiot's bassist Laurent Thibault opined that "[Bowie] didn't want people to think he'd been inspired by Iggy's album, when in fact it was all the same thing".
+Bowie and Pop mixed The Idiot at Hansa Studios in West Berlin, with assistance from Tony Visconti, who was already in line to co-produce Bowie's next album; Bowie called on him to help mix the record to familiarise himself with his new way of working.
+Bowie and Pop fell in love with the city, finding it a place for a great escape, and decided to move there in a further attempt to erase their drug habits and escape the spotlight.
+The Idiot was completed by August 1976, but Bowie wanted to be sure he had his own album in stores before its release.
+Laurent Thibault, the Château's owner and The Idiot's bassist, opined that "[Bowie] didn't want people to think he'd been inspired by Iggy's album, when in fact it was all the same thing".